Security questions over Christmas market attack in Magdeburg – DW – 12/22/2024

 A warning about Talib A. had also been sent from a private citizen last year to Germany's Federal Office for Migration and Refugees (BAMF).
 This warning had been taken seriously, the BAMF said, and passed onto the relevant authorities.

-The fact that Talib A.'s activities was apparently very active on social media in the past few years has raised new questions about the role of platforms like X and Facebook in tracking and driving radicalization.
+The fact that Talib A. was apparently very active on social media in the past few years has raised new questions about the role of platforms like X and Facebook in tracking and driving radicalization.

 Several German media outlets reported that Talib A.'s now deleted posts on X included statements that he expected to die in 2024, that he threatened to kill 20 Germans, and that he thought the German government was trying to make Europe more Islamic.